Climate Change Simulation

 1. Introduce your country's overall profile.
 What energy sources does your country use?
 How is it affected by climate change?
 What policies is your country trying to implement to combat climate change?

-3. To implement your proposals, what actions are needed over the next two years in businesses, civil society, government, and the public?
+3. What actions are needed in businesses, civil society, government, and the public to implement your proposals over the next two years?

 4. After examining the IPCC's Shared Socio-economic Pathways (SSPs), which scenario do you think your country will most likely follow?